San Joaquin kit fox

-The endangered San Joaquin kit fox (Vulpes macrotis mutica) was formerly very common in the San Joaquin Valley and through much of Central California.
+The San Joaquin kit fox (Vulpes macrotis mutica) is an endangered subspecies of kit fox that was formerly very common in the San Joaquin Valley and much of Central California.
+As an opportunistic hunter, the San Joaquin kit fox primarily preys on kangaroo rats but also targets white-footed mice, pocket mice, ground squirrels, rabbits, and ground-nesting birds.
+During certain times of the year, especially when other food sources might be scarce, it will also consume insects.
 Its 1990 population was estimated to be 7,000.
 This subspecies is still endangered, after nearly 50 years of being on the Endangered Species List.
 Officially this subspecies was listed March 3, 1967.
 On September 26, 2007, Wildlands Inc. announced the designation of the 684 acre Deadman Creek Conservation Bank, which is intended specifically to protect habitat of the San Joaquin kit fox.
 However, the population continues to decline mostly due to heavy habitat loss.
 Other factors include competition from red fox, and the extermination of the gray wolf from California has left the coyote as the dominant meso-predator in kit fox territory bringing an imbalance in ecosystem relationships.
 Sarcoptic mange has also constituted a significant threat, specifically to the Bakersfield population of the subspecies, with 15 confirmed cases reported by the end of 2014.

+Taxonomy and distribution

+Historically, it has mostly occupied in the San Joaquin Valley from southern Kern County north to Tracy, San Joaquin County, on the west side, and near La Grange, Stanislaus County, on the east side.
+Yet, its ranges has been shrinking down in size in the past years.
+By 1930 its range is mostly believed to be reduced by more than half, with the largest remaining portion being the western and southern portions of the Valley.
+And in 1979, only 6.7% of land south of Stanislaus County remained undeveloped.
+The current largest populations of San Joaquin kit fox is living around the western Kern County on and around the Elk Hills and Buena Vista Valley.
+Though no continuous monitoring within the central and northern portions of the habit range, populations were recorded in the late 1980s.